ObjectModules/deploy/[Mapping]-Concept.md

 We have explained the [[background of our concept|Mapping]].
 Now we will explain the mapping of this project.
 Please be prepared your self as we are going deeper ongoing forward.

+_Here we do our best to explain as you might get confused.
+However, in order to get easier on following this section we recommend you to make clear yourself to our [[previous section|[Mapping]]._
 ##Basic
 Let's put again all of the mappings here:
 ```